behreajj/AseCvdSim/README.md

 To get this script, click on the green `Code` button above, then select `Download Zip`.
 You can also click on the `aseDaltonLens.lua` file.
 Beware that some browsers will append a `.txt` file format to script files on download; Aseprite will not recognize the script until this is removed and the original `.lua` format is used.
 There can also be issues with copying and pasting.
 Be sure to click on the `Raw` file button; do not copy the formatted code.

 To use this script, open Aseprite.
-In the menu bar, go to `File > Scripts > Open Scripts` Folder.
+In the menu bar, go to `File > Scripts > Open Scripts Folder`.
 Copy and paste the Lua script from this repository into that folder.
 Return to Aseprite; go to `File > Scripts > Rescan Scripts` Folder (the default hotkey is `F5`).
 The script should now be listed under `File > Scripts`.
 Select `aseDaltonLens.lua` to launch the dialog.

 To assign a hotkey to the dialog script go to `Edit > Keyboard Shortcuts`.
 Once the dialog is open, `Alt+O` is the keyboard shortcut for the OK button. `Alt+C` is the shortcut for the CANCEL button.